HCL-TECH-SOFTWARE/dx-compose-docker-compose/README.md

 ```
 http://dx-core/wps/seedlist/server?SeedlistId=&Source=com.ibm.workplace.wcm.plugins.seedlist.retriever.WCMRetrieverFactory&Action=GetDocuments

-The crawler needs now a bit of time to collect all the WCM data.
-It's also depending on the `schedule` parameter (for example, in the sample payload above, schedule is every 5 minutes).
+The crawler needs a bit of time to collect all the WCM data.
+It also depends on the `schedule` parameter (for example, in the sample payload above, schedule is every 5 minutes).
 Check the middleware logs to get info if the crawler is done.
 You can also use the GET `crawlers` endpoint to check on the crawler status.

 When the crawler status is finished, you can now use the Search UI to query.